 - Eat smaller meals and make sure to chew thoroughly and eat slowly.

 - Follow a diet low in carbohydrates – this means you need to reduce sugar, processed breakfast cereals, bread, pastries, pasta, muffins, cookies and cakes and anything which contains flour or sugar.
 See the low carb eating plan in the book I Can’t Lose Weight and I Don’t Know Why.

 - Avoid excess alcohol and stick to no more than one standard alcoholic drink a day.

 - Avoid deep fried foods and industrial seed oils, which are found in processed packaged foods.

 - Take vitamin C 1,000mg daily to reduce inflammation.

 - Take a good liver tonic containing St Mary’s Thistle, Selenium, Taurine and B vitamins, such as LivaTone Plus.

 - Take a supplement of N-Acetyl Cysteine (NAC) to increase glutathione production, as this will help to reduce inflammation in the pancreas.
-The dose of NAC is one 600mg capsule, three times daily.
+The dose of NAC is one to two 600mg capsules, twice a day.
 Combine NAC with a supplement of selenium in a dose of 150 to 300 mcg daily, as this will boost glutathione levels which has a huge anti-inflammatory effect.

 - Start to drink raw juices – good things to juice are citrus fruits, apple, carrot, cabbage, kale, ginger, celery, mint and parsley.
 Drink 200 to 300mls of raw juice twice daily.
 Make the juice fresh every day or make a week’s supply of juice and freeze it in glass jars immediately after making it.
 You can find juice recipes in my book Raw Juices Can Save Your Life.